Rafael-Mariano/todo/README.md

-# how to start a django webpage font justdjango.com
+## How to start a django webpage font justdjango.com
 <br>
 <table>
 <tr>